 5) Let them eat cake at games or practices?!
 Doesn’t that go against healthy eating as food as fuel for sports performance?

 So what can be done to retain girls in sports?
-The answers and so much more can be found in HOW TO COACH GIRLS.
-I am so proud to be able to support my friend Mia while also offering such a well-written guide that help parents and coaches understand the needs and tactics to make sports fun while cultivating WINNERS.
+The answers and more can be found in HOW TO COACH GIRLS.
+I am so proud to support my friend Mia while offering a well-written guide that helps parents and coaches understand the needs and tactics to make sports fun while cultivating WINNERS.

 Other Stops on the HTCG Blog Tour: